 You can use an OBD II scan tool to read out live data and monitor the fuel rail pressure in real-time.
 The fuel pressure is fine if the value remains the same while revving at 1500rpm up to 3000rpm.

 However, if the readings change at a certain RPM range, then most likely there is a problem with fuel pressure.

 2. Testing for fuel pump buzz

-So here’s the scenario, you don’t have either the gauge and diagnostic tools to watch the pressure, neither you have access to it.
+So here’s the scenario: you don’t have the gauge and diagnostic tools to watch the pressure, nor do you have access to it.

 What can you do?
 You still need to know if your fuel pump is working correctly.

 Well, there is still a way how to check fuel pressure without a gauge or an OBD II scanner.